 Now, one thing I get a lot of questions about from the physical therapy world is if rotational movements will worsen your diastasis recti?
 And what I say to that is no, because if you were to feel like it is, then that’s indicating that you're not connecting well through your core and into those diagonal fascial lines.
 It’s not necessarily for lack of trying, it may be because you haven’t been taught that awareness piece of it.
 If that is the case, then you might be pulling too much in your back and you need to work on connecting with the deep core.

-Which is why in my Core Rehab Membership, your go-to postnatal and beyond program, I teach you powerful connections and movements that can be felt with rotation.
+This is why in my Core Rehab Program, I teach you powerful connections and movements that can be felt with rotation.
 Now, rotation is not there in the very beginning because I am not physically there with you to cue you one-on-one.
 But it’s there when I feel that your body will be ready for it.
 This is such a big piece of the program because when you learn to move and connect you have the ability to rebalance your body.

 So, never be afraid to move or to rotate because it can be really powerful when you're able to break it down and learn it when the time is right.